-• There was time for baking the unleavened cakes (Exo 12:39) before the Sabbath.

-- The Israelites were able to observe the Sabbath by resting from their traveling. - Israel observed a feast the stated reason for leaving Egypt in the first place. - Joseph (a type of Christ) was "raised" at the start of the Sabbath as the First Fruits. - The timing of Joseph's resurrection relative to First Fruits matches that of Christ's resurrection. - On the third day traveling they arrived at the Red Sea as in the Ellen White statement 3.
+- There was time for baking the unleavened cakes (Exo 12:39) before the Sabbath. - The Israelites were able to observe the Sabbath by resting from their traveling. - Israel observed a feast the stated reason for leaving Egypt in the first place. - Joseph (a type of Christ) was "raised" at the start of the Sabbath as the First Fruits. - The timing of Joseph's resurrection relative to First Fruits matches that of Christ's resurrection.

-When the Israelites left Succoth heading east instead of returning to Egypt, the border guards would have sent word to Pharaoh that they were not returning and he then decided to prepare his army to go after them.
+When the Israelites left Succoth heading east instead of returning to Egypt, the border guards would have sent word to Pharaoh that they were not returning as expected and he then decided to prepare his army to go after them.